-Around 80% of all cranes accidents are caused by overloading the safe working capacity of the equipment.
+Around 80% of all crane accidents are caused by overloading the safe working capacity of the equipment.

 When a crane is overloaded, it is put under excessive stress that can cause damage to the equipment.
-This damage can result in a collapse of the crane.
+This damage can result in the collapse of the crane.